 If you wish to remain friends and not make her associate you with social tension, just ask her to meet away from her house.
 Speaking to the person who ignores you or his father can be done only by your friend, and it may or may not yield the results (or even cause a wave of more prohibitions), depending on the possessiveness, past experience, culture, or even family upbringing.
 Just remember that you are right in this situation: being a friend to the person of any gender is natural and accepted.

 How to show your boyfriend he can trust you around other guys?

 I have a lot of male friends and I told him this before our relationship started.
 He has gotten very controlling over my friends.
-He tells me I let to many people in my life and he pointed out some of my guy friends.
+He tells me I let too many people in my life and he pointed out some of my guy friends.
 Also recently my ex apologized to me (he has a girlfriend) so he was not trying to get back together just trying to make better before he leaves off for boot camp.
-He wanted to meet up and talk about what happen and explain himself, and I wanted to talk with him but in a public place on my break at work (which is 15 min).
-My boyfriend threaten to dump me if I talked to him which I got angry at.
-I explained it wasn't because he didn't let me see my ex but because he was that quick to dump me..
+He wanted to meet up and talk about what happened and explain himself, and I wanted to talk with him but in a public place on my break at work (which is 15 min).
+My boyfriend threatens to dump me if I talked to him which I got angry at.
+I explained it wasn't because he didn't let me see my ex but because he was that quick to dump me.
 I have tried: Just talking through it.
 I explained I had no feelings towards me ex I just wanted to hear him out before he leaves for boot camp.
-For me other guys friends I have tried to get him to meet with them (not trying to force a friendship) just thought he might feel more conformable if he knows who I hang out with..
+For me, other guys friends I have tried to get him to meet with them (not trying to force a friendship) just thought he might feel more conformable if he knows who I hang out with.
 I think it was caused by: Really not sure.
-He is still friends with some of his exes, not that they hang out ever but some times catch up and talk.
+He is still friends with some of his exes, not that they hang out ever but sometimes catch up and talk.
 I am OK with that.